24 Hour Help Line (906) 789-1166 or toll free at (800) 682-1649

 Get Support – Your abusive partner may have attempted to isolate you from friends, family or anyone else who may have offered emotional and spiritual strength.
 This is a tactic commonly used by abusers to ensure that victims can depend only on them.
 Reach out to the friends and family members with whom you may have lost contact with.
 Joining or reconnecting with a religious community and attending a support group for people who have experienced intimate partner abuse also can be beneficial.
 Working with a counselor or therapist who have an understanding of abuse dynamics, can help you through this process.

 At the Tri-County Safe Harbor we have a counselor who you can speak with to start the healing process.
-Call our counselor Amy Kehoe at (906) 789-9207 ext:14.
+Call our counselor Tara Segerstorm at (906) 789-9207 ext:12.
 Our services are FREE and confidential.

-Learn the warning signs – Listed above are the warning signs to watch out for to prepare yourself for the future.
-Familiarizing yourself with the red flags will help you to know if someone may potentially be abusive.
+Learn the warning signs – Listed above are the warning signs to watch out for so you can prepare yourself for the future if needed.
+Familiarizing yourself with these red flags will help you know if someone may potentially be abusive.
 Some examples reported by the National Network to End Domestic Violence include pressure to move quickly into a serious relationship, excessive jealousy and incessant phone calls or text messages.
 Being equipped with this knowledge, if and when you feel comfortable dating again, will help you do so confidently.

 Here are some tips: